ManthanPrajapati09/manthan-demo/README.md

 # manthan-demo
-This is for demo git &amp; github class
+This is for demo git &amp; github class.